 You should collect for enjoyment more than for potential future value, but the low price can make VHS tapes worth collecting.
 If you lose money on the hobby, you won’t lose a lot.

-VHS tapes tended to be expensive in the 80s.
+VHS tapes tended to cost a lot in the 80s.
 Even blank tapes cost $10-$15 at mid-decade.
 Some tapes, like 30-minute tapes geared for children, were relatively inexpensive at less than $20.
 But tapes of popular movies were very expensive, at $50 or more.
 The main reason for this was because rental stores would buy them and rent them out, and if a store was renting a movie out every couple of days, it would make hundreds of dollars per year off the tape, so they were willing to pay $50-$80 to get the title.

 The problem with this was that at those kinds of prices, people would copy movies if they wanted to watch them over and over.
 Once you could get a bare-bones VCR for $150, that VCR paid for itself with the third or fourth movie you copied.
 Prices came down once studios realized people would buy movies at a low enough price.

 Still, even before adjusting for inflation, the majority of VHS tapes are worth less than they cost when they were new.

 You can find VHS tapes almost anywhere other secondhand cast-offs hang out.
 They aren’t as common at garage sales anymore but if you don’t see any tapes, you can always ask.
 Most people will tell you they got rid of their tapes years ago.
 But some may tell you they didn’t know anyone would be interested in them and may have a box of them in their basement.